Patient education: Hypoglycemia (low blood sugar) in diabetes mellitus (Beyond the Basics)

 WHEN TO SEEK HELP

-A family member or friend should take you to the hospital or call for emergency assistance (911 in many US communities) immediately if you:
+A family member or friend should take you to the hospital or call for emergency assistance (911 in many United States communities) immediately if you:

-Once in a hospital or ambulance, you will be given treatment by IV to raise your blood sugar level immediately.
+Once in a hospital or ambulance, you will be given treatment intravenously (IV) to raise your blood sugar level immediately.
 If you require emergency care, you may be observed in the emergency department for a few hours before being released.
 A friend or relative should drive you home.

 WHERE TO GET MORE INFORMATION